 - Our allergy-friendly meals for toddlers and kids are safe for school.

-- We use meal tags to help you identify vegetarian, vegan, gluten-free, dairy-free, egg-free and soy-free meal options.
+- We use meal tags to help you identify vegetarian, vegan, gluten-free, milk-free, egg-free and soy-free meal options.

 - Our baby, toddler and kids meals and production facilities are completely free from peanuts, tree nuts (except coconut) and shellfish.